TABLE OF CONTENTS

 • Rude, discourteous behavior, including profanity or inappropriate gestures.

-• Gross untidiness and neglect of personal hygiene
+• Gross untidiness and neglect of personal hygiene.

-• Smoking or vaping in unauthorized locations on campus in violation of
+• Smoking or vaping in unauthorized locations on campus in violation of state law, MTECH, or public health regulations.

 • Dangerous or abusive use of tools, equipment, or materials.